Painless Ear Wax Removal Singapore | Ear Cleaning

 How Do I Know If I Need Ear Wax Removal?

 Impacted ear wax refers to earwax buildup that is stuck in the ear canal, and cannot be removed by the patient.
-Symptoms of impacted ear wax include:
+This may affect one or both ears.
+Symptoms include:

 - Ear discomfort or earache

-- A sensation of fullness in the ear, or a sensation of blocked ear
+- A sensation of fullness in the ear, or a sensation of blocked ears

 - Difficulty using hearing aids

-Unremoved earwax buildup can potentially lead to infection.
+Unremoved earwax buildup can potentially lead to an ear infection.
 If you have symptoms which are suggestive of ear infection, such as:

 - Severe pain in the ear / ear pain